Change Planning and Guidelines

 Y Build and test on all relevant platforms.
 Code under

-src/solarisbuilds on both Solaris and Linux, despite its name.
+src/solarisbuilds on Solaris, Linux, and MacOS X despite its name.

 - 10. Run relevant regression and unit tests on all relevant platforms

 - These include tests for external interfaces as well as other kinds of tests, e.g., HotSpot tests that use internal verification mechanisms.
 See Testing Changes for more details.

 - 11. Run relevant JCK tests on all relevant platforms